maliknyc/karmagambler.github.io/content/posts/post-4.md

 Now, we can discuss practical ways to implement these risk aversion and probability weighting results for bets with varying conditions.
 To find a systematic way of modeling betting behavior &mdash; particularly **how much** someone might wager given a certain bet &mdash; we can look to the *Kelly Criterion* as a baseline.
 The Kelly Criterion is a widely recognized strategy in probability theory, financial decision-making, and betting for sizing bets in a manner that maximizes long-term geometric growth (Kelly 1956).
 It's traditionally derived using a logarithmic utility function, which is "optimal" but fairly unrealistic if used for modeling general risk behavior.
 Given finite wealth and a limited time horizon, not everyone exhibits perfectly logarithmic risk preferences.
 Luckily, logarithmic utility lies neatly within CRRA family, and if the classical Kelly Criterion is the utility-maximizing solution for someone with logarithmic utility, any "Kelly-like" criterion derived from a related concave CRRA utility function should also be the utility-maximizing solution for someone with those preferences.
 We will try to do exactly that: use the CRRA framework to create a more generalized form of the Kelly Criterion that can be adjusted for varying degrees of risk tolerance.

 Let us first review the classical Kelly Criterion, and a few assumptions it holds.
 The Kelly Criterion prescribes the optimal fraction \(f^*\) of capital &mdash; or, in betting terminology, of the "bankroll" &mdash; to wager on a favorable (positive expected value) bet to maximize the long-term geometric growth rate.
-Given a bet with probability $p$ of winning and net odds \(b\) (net odds = decimal odds minus one), the classical Kelly Criterion is:
+Given a bet with probability \(p\) of winning and net odds \(b\) (net odds = decimal odds minus one), the classical Kelly Criterion is:
 $$
 f^* = \frac{p \cdot b - (1 - p)}{b}
 $$